Drumsticks1/TS3-LogDataViewer/README.md

 - Timestamps of the XML creation (local time of the server and UTC).
 - Count of currently connected clients.
 - Scroll to the client table position of an ID.
-- Scroll to the beginning of a table via a button (e.g. "Scroll to kick list").
+- Navbar fixed at the bottom of the page which contains the following buttons (scroll buttons of unused tables won't appear):
-- Scroll back to top.
+	* Scroll back to top
+	* Scroll to client table
+	* Scroll to kick table
+	* Scroll to upload table

 #### Client table layout and features
 ID | Nicknames | Connections | IPs | Connected | Deleted